CyndieKamau/Bash-Assignment/Assignment2.md

 `nano user-input.sh`

 ```
+#This script upon invocation;
+#Asks the user to input their name

+#Depending on the time, greets them appropriately;'Good morning/afternoon/evening'

+#Shows them the current time and date

 echo "What's your name?"

+#`read` command converts a user's input to a variable

 read name

+#This command is used to show only the current hour

 h=`date +%H`

+#Command greets user appropriately depending on the current hour(variable h)

 if [ $h -lt 12 ]; then

   echo Good morning $name

 elif [ $h -lt 18 ]; then

   echo Good afternoon $name

 else

   echo Good evening $name

 fi

+#
 current_time=`date +"%T"`

 current_date=`date +"%Y-%m-%d"`